Shane Patrick was hired in late January of 2010, as only the 4th head coach in the last 40 years at Springdale High School. Since that

 process to get to the top and we will complete the process and restore Springdale High to its traditional place at the top of the

-the honor of serving as President of the Arkansas Football Coaches Association for the past four years.
-He has also severed on many
+Coach Patrick is the Past President of the Arkansas Football Coaches Association and Serves on the Board of Directors.
+He has also

 Before coming to Springdale Coach Patrick spent 7 seasons as the Mountain Home's Head Football Coach.
 He has and overall record of